St Cuthbert's Way Walk

-This walk runs from Melrose in the Scottish Borders to Lindisfarne on Holy Island.
+This walk runs from Melrose in the Scottish Borders to Lindisfarne Castle and Holy Island.

 The route is typically walked from west to east in four stages: